josiahhudson/csv-transformer/README.md

 (Here are a few diagrams to augment the help text)
 ## DSL Overview
 ![overview of how the DSL works](doc/Overview.png)
-- The scripts acts on records which are arrays of strings
+- Scripts act on records which are arrays of strings
 - The parse block extracts a set of string variables
-- The Output rules us the extracted variables and passes them through chains of transfroms
+- The Output rules use the extracted variables and pass them through chains of transfroms
-- The tranform chains produce a key-value map which can be written out to different formats
+- The tranform chains produce a key-value map
+- This key value map is then written out to stdout by the JSON or CSV writter.

 ## Structure of an Output Rule
 ![structure of an output rule](doc/Output%20rule.png)
 - Output rules start with the cast (yellow) which is the final type to appear in the output map.
+  Depending on the output type, the cast may be reflected in the final output.
-- The name (blue) is the key string in the output map
+- The name (blue) is the key string in the output map.
+For CSV output, the name currently isn't used.
 - The first element in an output chain (red) must be a value (i.e. a variable or string literal)
 - The rest of the chain consists of transforms (green) seperated by "|" characters.
   These transforms may take arguments which can be strings or variables.
 Transforms are evaluated